adamheinrich/adamh.cz/_posts/2016-07-28-context-switch-on-the-arm-cortex-m0.md

 ## Task Initialization

 Each task is defined by its handler function and stack.
-The initialization phase of task's stack must ensure that the first 32 bytes form a valid exception frame.
-It is neccessary to store at least the default value of three registers:
+The initialization phase of task's stack must ensure that the first 64 bytes (16 words) form a valid exception frame.
+It is neccessary to store at least the default value of three
+registers:

   - ``xPSR`` to ``0x01000000`` (the defaul value)
   - ``PC`` to the handler function